 Development organizations

-Development agencies have invested in data processing tools like CNFA uses a GIS model called CROM DSS.
-The tool is used to identify hotspots of land degradation and soil erosion thus enabling experts to make informed decisions on catchment restoration in Rwanda.
-Collaboration between experts such as botanists and environmentalist also enhance their knowledge in plant biology, ecology, and environmental factors contributes to a comprehensive understanding of agricultural systems and how to manage them sustainably through innovations.
+Development agencies have invested in data processing tools like CNFA.
+CNFA uses a GIS model called CROM DSS and is used to identify hotspots of land degradation and soil erosion.
+This enables experts to make informed decisions on catchment restoration in Rwanda.
+Collaboration between experts such as botanists and environmentalists also enhance their knowledge in plant biology, ecology, and environmental factors contributes to a comprehensive understanding of agricultural systems and how to manage them sustainably through innovations.

 Knowledge institutions

-Knowledge institutes such as IITA, possess well-staffed IT departments and data analyst scientists.
-Also, crop and animal scientists, are at the forefront of agricultural research and innovation.
+Knowledge institutes such as IITA normally s have well-staffed IT departments and data analyst scientists.
+Also, crop and animal scientist, are at the forefront of agricultural research and innovation.
 They conduct experiments, analyze data, and provide evidence-based recommendations for agricultural development.
 Research findings help to shape agricultural practices and policies, driving sustainable and efficient data-driven decision-making.

 AKIS Initiatives and Policies